 So, first things first, what is a colour wheel and why would you need to use it?
 Well, as with everything in life, when artists or designers put different colours together to create something that looks visually pleasing, this doesn’t happen by accident.
 One of the handiest tools in any interior designer’s locker is the colour wheel.

 Showing the relationship between different colours in a graphical way, the colour wheel can help anyone to look for colours which go well together.
-It’s ideal when you’re creating new décor, especially in areas of your home like your bathroom.
+It’s ideal when you’re creating new décor, especially in areas of your home like your bathroom and can be purchased easily online.

 In this blog post, we’ll take a look at the colour wheel in greater detail, explain some of the common yet often puzzling terms used when describing colours and show you how to create your own colour scheme.